konk22/MHS/README.md

    pnpm tauri:build
    ```

-### 🍎 macOS Installation (Production Builds)
+### macOS Installation (Production Builds)

-Since the application is not yet signed with an Apple Developer certificate, you'll need to remove it from quarantine after installation:
+The application is not signed with an Apple Developer certificate.
+Remove from quarantine after installation:

 1. **Download the `.dmg` file** from the latest release
 2. **Mount the DMG** and drag the app to Applications